Intelligence Driven Advisers LLC Purchases New Position in iShares National Muni Bond ETF (NYSEARCA:MUB)

-Intelligence Driven Advisers LLC purchased a new stake in shares of iShares National Muni Bond ETF (NYSEARCA:MUB) during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund purchased 2,560 shares of the exchange traded fund’s stock, valued at approximately $300,000.
+Intelligence Driven Advisers LLC acquired a new position in iShares National Muni Bond ETF (NYSEARCA:MUB) during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor acquired 2,560 shares of the exchange traded fund’s stock, valued at approximately $300,000.

-Several other hedge funds and other institutional investors also recently made changes to their positions in MUB.
-KMG Fiduciary Partners LLC grew its holdings in iShares National Muni Bond ETF by 2.1% in the fourth quarter.
-KMG Fiduciary Partners LLC now owns 5,352 shares of the exchange traded fund’s stock worth $627,000 after purchasing an additional 108 shares during the period.
-WBH Advisory Inc. grew its holdings in iShares National Muni Bond ETF by 5.0% in the third quarter.
-WBH Advisory Inc. now owns 2,353 shares of the exchange traded fund’s stock worth $273,000 after purchasing an additional 111 shares during the period.
-Rockbridge Investment Management LCC grew its holdings in iShares National Muni Bond ETF by 2.2% in the third quarter.
-Rockbridge Investment Management LCC now owns 5,377 shares of the exchange traded fund’s stock worth $623,000 after purchasing an additional 118 shares during the period.
-Acropolis Investment Management LLC grew its holdings in iShares National Muni Bond ETF by 3.8% in the fourth quarter.
-Acropolis Investment Management LLC now owns 3,563 shares of the exchange traded fund’s stock worth $418,000 after purchasing an additional 129 shares during the period.
-Finally, Carl P. Sherr & Co.
-LLC grew its holdings in iShares National Muni Bond ETF by 1.1% in the third quarter.
-Carl P. Sherr & Co.
-LLC now owns 12,470 shares of the exchange traded fund’s stock worth $1,446,000 after purchasing an additional 130 shares during the period.
+A number of other institutional investors and hedge funds have also made changes to their positions in MUB.
+Envestnet Asset Management Inc. grew its holdings in iShares National Muni Bond ETF by 15.2% in the third quarter.
+Envestnet Asset Management Inc. now owns 5,377,528 shares of the exchange traded fund’s stock worth $623,417,000 after purchasing an additional 710,164 shares during the period.
+Creative Planning grew its holdings in iShares National Muni Bond ETF by 13.1% in the third quarter.
+Creative Planning now owns 5,657,922 shares of the exchange traded fund’s stock worth $655,923,000 after purchasing an additional 656,579 shares during the period.
+Betterment LLC grew its holdings in iShares National Muni Bond ETF by 11.1% in the third quarter.
+Betterment LLC now owns 5,898,594 shares of the exchange traded fund’s stock worth $683,824,000 after purchasing an additional 590,477 shares during the period.
+JPMorgan Chase & Co. grew its holdings in iShares National Muni Bond ETF by 20.6% in the third quarter.
+JPMorgan Chase & Co. now owns 1,902,781 shares of the exchange traded fund’s stock worth $220,932,000 after purchasing an additional 324,499 shares during the period.
+Finally, Sei Investments Co. grew its holdings in iShares National Muni Bond ETF by 7.3% in the third quarter.
+Sei Investments Co. now owns 3,791,200 shares of the exchange traded fund’s stock worth $439,573,000 after purchasing an additional 257,416 shares during the period.

 MUB remained flat at $$117.10 during midday trading on Tuesday.
 2,527,178 shares of the company’s stock were exchanged, compared to its average volume of 1,657,598. iShares National Muni Bond ETF has a twelve month low of $100.03 and a twelve month high of $118.15.
 The company’s 50-day simple moving average is $117.01 and its 200-day simple moving average is $116.27.